57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 Account Abstraction is similar to a Contract Account with the characteristics of an EOA (Externally Owned Account), allowing transactions and accounts to be decoupled from the underlying layer and become the role of High-Level smart contracts.

 ### Private Key Management
 In the [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), due to the fact that Signature is no longer limited to Ethereum's traditional ECDSA, one can freely use the desired signature algorithm.
 Therefore, essentially, AA Wallet can support native multi-signature wallets (MultiSig Wallet), allowing for more flexible joint management of accounts by multiple parties.
-Additionally, it is also possible to reset the ownership of contract accounts through social recovery, using email verification such as Gmail to regain access to contract accounts(refer to [UniPass Wallet](https://docs.wallet.unipass.id/))。
+Additionally, it is also possible to reset the ownership of contract accounts through social recovery, using email verification such as Gmail to regain access to contract accounts refer to [UniPass Wallet](https://docs.wallet.unipass.id/).

 ### Enhanced security
 Smart contract makes the AA wallet can implement multi-signature authorization and other functions, requiring approval from multiple parties before the transaction is completed.
 Compared with relying solely on private keys, this reduces the risk of unauthorized access.